nrwl/nx/docs/shared/migration/import-project.md

 ## Manage Dependencies

-If both repositories are managed with npm workspaces, the imported project should have all its required dependencies defined in its `package.json` file that is moved over.
+If both repositories are managed with npm workspaces, the imported project will have all its required dependencies defined in its `package.json` file that is moved over.
 You'll need to make sure that the destination repository includes the `destinationProjectPath` in the `workspaces` defined in the root `package.json`.

 If the destination repository is enforcing a single version policy, you'll need to identify all the required dependencies of the imported project and merge those dependencies into the root `package.json` of the destination repository.

-If there are significant version conflicts between the imported project and the destination repository, it is often simpler to first align the dependency versions in the separate repositories and then initiate the import process.
+If there are significant version conflicts between the imported project and the destination repository, it may be simpler to enable npm workspaces temporarily so that merging dependency conflicts can happen in a separate PR.

 ## Migrate External Code and Configuration